-I am writing this article now because lately after fixing the patio floor, I had to replace the front stairs of the house where I am living now; I knew that the stairs were rotting away and soon or later we had to replace them, but I was trying to delay it as much as I could, because stairs are not easy to build and anyone that attempts to fix or replace them will find it hard to do unless he knows about how to build them.
+I am writing this article now, because after fixing the patio floor I had to replace the front stairs where I am living now; I knew that the stairs were rotting away and soon or later we had to replace them, but I was trying to delay it as much as I could, because stairs are not easy to build and anyone that attempts to fix or replace them will find it hard to do unless he knows how to build them.
 But since I am a bricklayer I knew what to do.

-So, even though I could say that I knew what to do, because of the several set of brick stairs that I have built during my life as a bricklayer, I did not like to do this job, as they are hard even for somebody that knows what to do, however one day I saw that the timber stairs were becoming dangerous, because the timber stringers were rotting away and some of the treads were about to fall out or break, if a heavy person or weight would get on them, so, this job that I was trying to delay suddenly became urgent, it became urgent faster than I thought, because this steel brace that was holding them tight together had rusted so much that it suddenly broke.
+But even though I knew what to do, because of the several set of brick stairs that I have built during my life as a bricklayer, I did not like to do this job, because it is hard even for a tradesman that knows what to do, however, one day I saw that the timber stairs were becoming dangerous, because the timer stringers were rotting away and some of the treads were just about to fall out or break if a heavy weight got on them, so, this job that I was trying to delay suddenly became urgent, it became urgent faster than I thought, because this steel brace that was holding them tight together suddenly broke.

-I did not want to replace this set of timber stairs with brick stairs, because brick stairs are very expensive, because they take a lot of bricks, a lot of concrete and a long time to build, you see brick stairs are only build where a building is made of bricks and it would look odd if you use a different type of material, in fact we could say that they are the most expansive to build using just simple building materials.
-Now at the same time, I did not want to get somebody to make new timber stairs for me, because today they are very expensive and also the timber is not of that grade that lasts a long time, as it used to be.
-You see this has been the problem why they were not being repaired or replaced; I was always debating how or with what material we should build them, but then suddenly the job became urgent and I had to think quickly how to solve this stairs problem.
+I did not want to replace this set of timber stairs with brick stairs, because brick stairs are very expensive, they take a lot of bricks, a lot of concrete and a long time to build, you see, brick stairs are build where a building is made of bricks.
+We can say that they are the most expansive to build using just simple building materials.
+Now at the same time I did not want to get somebody to make new timber stairs because today they are very expensive and the timber is not of that grade that lasts a long time, as it used to be.

-The story of this set of old timber stairs is thus; I have been living in this house for a long time, and over twenty years ago I fixed this same set of stairs that were rotting at the bottom by cutting a few treads at the bottom and then building a concrete pathway higher than the existing ground, this was easy to do because of the sloping ground, in fact it worked out really well because it was a sort of bonus, as we did not have to walk first downhill and then walk up the stairs, I hope you can see the picture here, even if I am not supplying one.
-And now let us see how I solved this present stairs problem.
+The story of this set of old timber stairs is thus; I have been living in this house for a long time, and over twenty years ago I fixed this same set of stairs that were rotting at the bottom by cutting a few treads at the bottom and then building a concrete pathway higher than the existing ground, this was easy to do because of the sloping ground, in fact, it worked out well because we did not have to walk first downhill and then walk up the stairs, I hope you can see the picture here, even if I am not supplying one.
+And now let us see how I solved this stairs problem.